thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 ### About the "Before you begin" section

-Use this section to list any prerequisites for completing the tutorial.
-This may include operating systems, languages, package managers, or software.
+This section helps readers avoid getting halfway through a tutorial and then discovering they don't have something needed to complete.
+You can use list prerequisites for completing the tutorial, such as operating systems, languages, package managers, or software.

 ### About the "Steps" section